20centaurifux/efind/README.md

 you build **efind**.
 You will also need [libreadline](https://cnswww.cns.cwru.edu/php/chet/readline/rltop.html).

-If you want to build **efind** on a Debian based distribution please run the following commands to prepare your system and checkout the code:
+If you want to build **efind** on a Debian based distribution run the following commands to prepare your system and checkout the code:

 ```